jmichelin/redesigned-doodle/phases.md

 ## Setup Phase
 This is the first phase of problem solving.
 It is important to make sure you understand the problem, plan your approach, and analyze the quality of your approach.
 ### Parse
 Here you should make sure that you have a clear understanding of inputs, outputs, constraints and a good name in verbNoun format.
 You want to make sure you know what data structure to use, what the structure looks like in code and a sample of data to use for testing.
+If the input or output format are not scalar then diagram them out.
+Being able to visualize the problem is crucial to understanding it.
 ### Strategize
 Now is the time to come up with a plan of attack.
 Don't focus on coming up with the most eloquent solution at first.
 Create a high level plan for what procedures you will need to get from input to output.
 Once the high level plan makes sense, go deeper creating a step by step strategy using precise english.
 Once the pseudocode is complete spend time to analyze the big-o to get an idea of the quality of the solution.
 Think of ways to refactor into a better complexity (space or time).
 Adjust your high level and step by step strategies to match the revised solution.
 ## Implementation Phase